Performance Management Washington County School District-Revised 9-12-00; Revised 8-9-11.

 Reference: Utah Administrrative Code R277-514

-3.7.
+Utah Code 53A-83.7.
 Documentation of Employee Performance.

 3.7.1.
 Purpose.
 Documentation of an employee's job performance is helpful in maintaining satisfactory levels of work and achievement, and in providing opportunities for planning and communication between the employee and the immediate supervisor.
 The material stated in this subheading is intended to apply to noncertified employees.
-Evaluation of certified personnel is covered elsewhere in the District's book of policies.
+Evaluation of certified personnel is covered elsewhere in the District's book of policies.3.7.2.
+Documentation.
+Written documentation regarding unsatisfactory job performance may be submitted by an employee's immediate supervisor whenever the supervisor feels it is necessary.

 3.7.3.
 Commendations.
 Letters of commendation and other written reports to document outstanding job performance are also encouraged.